daipom/fluentd-docs-gitbook/deployment/source-only-mode.md

 Since v1.18.0, Fluentd can launch with source-only mode.
 (Not supported on Windows)

-* In this mode, only input plugins runs.
+* In this mode, only input plugins run.
 * During this mode, the events are stored in a temporary file buffer.
 * Sending `SIGWINCH` to the supervisor cancels this mode.
   * Then, all plugins start to run, and the temporary file buffer starts to load.